maanizfar/mobile-flashcards/README.md

 - Use an Android Emulator or iOS Simulator to run the app:
   - [iOS Simulator Setup](https://docs.expo.io/workflow/ios-simulator/)
   - [Android Emulator Setup](https://docs.expo.io/workflow/android-studio-emulator/)

+## Testing

+This project has been tested on the following platforms:

+- iOS 11+
+- Android 9+.